girliemac/getting-started-lessons/2-github-basics/README.md

 ✅ Take a look around your new GitHub repo and try a few things, like editing settings, adding information to your repo, and creating a project (like a Kanban board).
 There's a lot you can do!

+--

+## 🚀 Challenge

-🚀 Challenge: Pair with a friend to work on each other's code.
+Pair with a friend to work on each other's code.
 Create a project collaboratively, fork code, create branches, and merge changes.

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)